ChelseaMaBSU/CS221-circuit/README.md

 OVERVIEW:

- Concisely explain what the program does.
-If this exceeds a couple of sentences, you're going too far.
-The details go in other sections.
+ CircuitTracer is a path-finding application that searches for the shortest routes connecting two components on a circuit board.
+The program will read board layouts form input files, use either stack-based or queue-based search algorithms to find all optimal paths, and display the results in either the console or through a graphical user interface.

 INCLUDED FILES:

- List the files required for the project with a brief explanation of why each is included.

- e.g.
- * CircuitBoard.java
- * CircuitTracer.java
- * Storage.java
- * TraceState.java
+ * CircuitBoard.java - Represents a 2D circuit board layout read from an input file and will validate the board format and track component positions.
+ * CircuitTracer.java - The main driver class that parses command-line arguments, run the algorithms, and outputs the results.
+ * CircuitTracerGUI.java - Graphical user interface that displays circuit boards and solution paths with highlight interactions
+ * Storage.java - Wrapper class providing unified interface for stack and queue data structures.
+ * TraceState.java - Represents search state containing the current path configuration during the search process
- * InvalidFileFormatException.java
+ * InvalidFileFormatException.java - Custom exception for file parsing errors.
- * OccupiedPositionException.java
+ * OccupiedPositionException.java - Custom exception for invalid trace placement attempts.
  * README - this file

 ANALYSIS: